 by Niklas Göransson

 And so we turn from finale to beginning.
-“Toteslaut”, NÅSTROND’s 1995 debut album, was one of the most polarising albums I can recall, hated by most but hailed by many.
-An acquired taste, but disregarding preference it was at least completely different from everything else coming out of Sweden at the time.
+“Toteslaut”, NÅSTROND’s 1995 debut album, was one of the most polarising albums I can recall; hated by most but hailed by many.
+It was completely different from everything else coming out of Sweden at the time.
 Instead of the usual shrieking vocals, the lyrics are orated in an agitated guttural rasp.
 There is also a strong atmospheric element which has a distinctly Hellenic feel.

-– Yes, definitely.
+–The Greek vibe was even stronger in our first band, TRIDENT, which is what eventually became NÅSTROND in 1993.
 I still enjoy some of the music I listened to a lot back then, like the early ROTTING CHRIST albums and the NECROMANTIA demo tapes.
-The Greek vibe was even stronger in my first band TRIDENT, which became NÅSTROND in 1993.
 Listen to “The Slaughterhouse” by BRIGHTER DEATH NOW and you’ll hear where the industrial influences came from.
 Some influences weren’t even from music, the vocals being one such example; they were more inspired by horror movies.
 Nosferatu in particular set the tone of the album and to this day remains one of my favourite films.

 – Suggesting what, exactly?

-A diplomatic objection that comes to mind is that they leave a bit to be desired in terms of power and organic feel.
+I suppose one could say they leave a bit to be desired in terms of power and organic feel.

 And you hover aloft in subcultural nirvana, eyeing down at the rabble?